-- Attend BAAL executive meetings (usually January, May and September).
-Travel expenses paid by BAAL; you should aim to attend as many meetings as you can, so this post might be difficult if you don't live in the UK. - Remind BAALmail list and BAAL Exec to send in contributions see production schedule below - Solicit articles from people, e.g. appreciations of people's careers when they have been elected to Academy for Social Sciences; obituaries; REF concerns; issues that come up in Applied Linguistics. - Liaise with reviews editor. - Produce newsletter using standard desktop publishing software (e.g. Adobe InDesign, Microdots Publisher) - Liaise with web editor to put the newsletter up on the website - Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications
+- Attend BAAL executive meetings (usually January, May and September). - Remind BAALmail list and BAAL Exec to send in contributions see production schedule below - Solicit articles from people, e.g. appreciations of people's careers when they have been elected to Academy for Social Sciences; obituaries; REF concerns; issues that come up in Applied Linguistics. - Liaise with reviews editor. - Produce newsletter using standard desktop publishing software (e.g. Adobe InDesign, Microdots Publisher) - Liaise with web editor to put the newsletter up on the website - Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.
+This may include encouraging BAAL members from a range of backgrounds based in and outside the UK to submit contributions.

-BAALnews production schedule 2020-2021
+BAALnews production schedule 2021

 Winter issue Summer issue

-2020 2021 2020 2021
+2021 2021

-Call for 30/10/2020 30/10/2021 30/04/2020 30/04/2021
+Call for 30/10/2021 30/04/2021

 contributions

-Liaise with Exec 15/11/2020 15/11/2021 15/05/2020 15/05/2021
+Liaise with Exec 15/11/2021 15/05/2021

 and Reviews

 Editor

-Deadline for 08/01/2021 11/01/2022 30/06/2020 30/06/2021
+Deadline for 11/01/2022 30/06/2021

 contributions

-Produce and w/c 20/01/2021 w/c 18/01/2022 w/c 08/07/2020 w/c 06/07/2021
+Produce and w/c 18/01/2022 w/c 06/07/2021

 publish